kwaroran/docs/srp/lua.md

 both the message and response format is string.

 This is a async function. use `simpleLLM(triggerId, message):await()` to wait for the result.

+## Tips

+- If you do not know how to write a lua script, you can refer to the [lua manual](https://www.lua.org/manual/5.4/) or ask for help to the AI chatbot like RisuAI chat playground.
+- We recommend using `log` instead of `alert` or `print` for debugging, as it will not disturb other functions.
+- Every time the trigger event is triggered, the lua script will be executed from the beginning.
+So if you want to keep some data, you must use chat variables or state variables.
+- [json.lua](https://github.com/rxi/json.lua) is included in the lua environment, so you can use `json.encode` and `json.decode` to serialize and deserialize JSON data.
+- Since the application only offers a small GUI for the lua script, we recommend using an external editor like [VSCode](https://code.visualstudio.com/) for writing the script, and then copy and paste it to the application.
+- The lua script is executed in a sandbox environment, so you can't access the file system or network.
+- You can't use external libraries except the included `json.lua`.